 Supporting documentation such as conference acceptance or invitation may be required.
 Students can apply for sponsorship prior to registration for the conference.
 Late applications are not eligible.
-Students must notify the University of any change to information provided in their application form.
+Students must notify the University of any change to the information provided in their application form.

 Refer to application dates below for each conference.

-Note: In response to the COVID-19 virus across Australia and the globe, most 2020 conferences will be cancelled or postponed.
+Note: In response to the COVID-19 virus across Australia and the globe, most conferences are currently cancelled or postponed.
 This page will be updated accordingly once further information becomes available.

 The pre-approved conferences

 This conference is held annually during Semester 2 Orientation Week, in 2021 the date is to be confirmed.

 The USC Student Senate provides the sponsorship opportunity for 80 students to attend the Symposium up to the value of $5,000.